.

-Names on the Signs in Santa Cruz: the Sailors
+Names on the Signs in Santa Cruz: the Sailors (update)

-The period from 1821 to 1846 was a turbulent time in California, but our northern end of Vizcaíno’s bay avoided most of the commotion.
+The period from 1821 to 1846 was a turbulent time in California, but our northern end of Vizcaíno’s Monterey Bay avoided most of the commotion.
 The big events usually happened in Monterey, then gradually diffused north.
 Geographical features of the land (mountains) and sea (lack of a natural harbor) dictated that most early arrivals here would come by way of Monterey, following the trail blazed by the lost Spaniard, Portolà.
-Ships put in at Monterey’s harbor; merchants arranged their trading business at the customs house; soldiers came and went from the Presidio; ranchers brought their hides and tallow from north and south along El Camino Real to Monterey's wharves; diplomats presented their credentials at the capital of Spanish and Mexican California.
+Ships put in at Monterey harbor; merchants arranged their trading business at the customs house; soldiers came and went from the Presidio; ranchers brought their hides and tallow from north and south along El Camino Real to Monterey's wharves; diplomats presented their credentials at the capital of Spanish and Mexican California.
 The main king’s road didn’t pass through Santa Cruz, and neither did very many travelers.
 Those who did were mostly, like the boll weevil in the old song, ‘just lookin’ for a home’.

 A few adventurous non-Spanish Europeans did find their way north from Monterey, especially to Branciforte.
 The pueblo’s special civic status and independence from the Mission made it a good place to make a fresh start.
 Thanks to the work of local historical researchers, we know something about a few of those adventurers (see ‘Further reading’ below).
 This group had several characteristics in common.
 They were: